Table of Contents

 Stories and Myths of the Ocean

-The ocean and its mysterious nature has attracted some very interesting legends.
-Some of these legends are:
+The ocean and its mysterious nature have attracted some very interesting legends.
+Some of these legends include the following.

-- The Kraken – Originating from Norse mythology, the Kraken is a gigantic sea-dwelling monster that is said to wrap its tentacles around ships and capsize them before devouring the sailors.
+Originating in Norse mythology, the Kraken is a gigantic sea-dwelling monster that wrapgs its tentacles around ships and capsize them before devouring the sailors.
 Historians have linked this myth to an actual giant squid that lives in the Norwegian seas.

-- Sirens – Originating in ancient Greek mythology, sirens are sea maidens that are extremely beautiful in an unearthly way.
-Sirens are said to lure men with their beauty and capture them with their beautiful singing and their power of enchantment before killing them.
+Originating in ancient Greek mythology, sirens are sea maidens that are extremely beautiful in an unearthly way.
+Sirens would lure men with their beautiful singing and capture them with their beauty before killing them.

-- Atlantis – First told by Plato, a Greek philosopher, Atlantis was a Greek city that was once vibrant with life and culture but later fell out of favor with the gods.
-The gods then destroyed Atlantis with storms and earthquakes causing it to sink into the Atlantic Ocean.
+First told by Plato, a Greek philosopher, Atlantis was a fictional Greek city that was once vibrant with life and culture but later fell out of favor with the gods.
+The gods then destroyed Atlantis with storms and earthquakes, causing it to sink into the Atlantic Ocean.
 Some myths hold that the city still thrives under the ocean while others claim that it was destroyed completely.

 Popularized by Charles Berlitz in his best-selling book, ‘The Bermuda Triangle’, this unmapped triangular area in the Atlantic Ocean is said to cause wreckage and disappearance to any ship that goes through it and any plane that flies over it.